oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 topic will not receive a retained packet.
 A retained packet with Publish Data containing zero bytes MUST NOT be stored as a retained packet on the
 Server.

-## 4.22 Optional Features
+## 4.27 Optional Features

-The ADVERTISE, SEARCHGW, GWINFO and PUBLISH WITHOUT SESSION packet type support is optional.
-For instance, it is not required if the MQTT-SN Gateway is an Internet node reachable via a public IP address.
+Support for the ADVERTISE, SEARCHGW, GWINFO and PUBWOS packet types is optional.

 The Forwarder Encapsulation packet type support is optional.
 For instance, it is not required if the MQTT-SN Clients are able to directly reach a
 MQTT-SN Gateway.